 Domain name extensions (or different types of .au domain names) including .au direct, com.au, net.au, org.au etc.

 Open, free, secure and global internet

-An open, free, secure and global interoperable internet is an internet that is interoperable works across borders, is accessible to all without undue restrictions, and is safe, reliable and resilient.
+An open, free, secure and global internet is an internet that is interoperable across borders, accessible to all without undue restrictions, and is safe, reliable and resilient.

 Registrant